 It has a place for stuffed toys –

 Bins for the small and big toys and shelves to hold boxes of board games –There is even a spot for books on top plus you can keep some bigger toys there too!

 How do you organize toys?
-I feel like I am in an eternal quest to organize all things kids.
-I made a portable lego table to keep the little legos off the floor.
+I feel like I am on an eternal quest to organize all things kids.

-Plus this bedside table with book storage which has definitely made my life so much easier with mess of bedtime books!
+- A bedside table with book storage which has definitely made my life so much easier by taking care of the bedtime books!

 Anika's goal is to inspire and empower beginners with woodworking, DIY, home improvement, and home decor ideas.